rajch/LBCC-book/the-development-environment.md

 ## Introduction

-The code that is presented in this book reuires a Visual Basic compiler that targets the CLR.
+The code that is presented in this book requires a Visual Basic compiler that targets the CLR.
 In 2016, that gives us two good options: the Microsoft .NET Framework and Mono.
 The hot new .NET Core is not yet viable.

 ## Getting the code